danielPoloWork/danielPoloWork/README.md

 > "I hear and I forget.
 I see and I remember.
 I do and I understand." 孔夫子 (Confucius)

 ### Motivation
-I am driven by new challenges and the opportunity for continuous growth.
+New challenges and the opportunity for continuous growth drive me.
 This is why I love the IT field.
-Although my technical skills are constantly evolving, I am confident in my ability to contribute meaningfully and demonstrate my value.
+Although my technical skills constantly evolve, I am confident in my ability to contribute meaningfully and demonstrate my value.

 ### Professional competence
 I consider myself a junior software developer competent in designing, installing, testing, and maintaining software systems.
 I have mastered various platforms, languages, and frameworks.
 I am effective at self-managing during independent projects and collaborating as part of a production team.

 ### Innovative vision
 I possess an innovative vision and strive to make the world a more unified and connected place.
 I am a creative thinker, capable of software development, and proficient with various data structures.
-My proven efficiency and ability to learn and navigate any computer software program or office storage system set me apart.

 ### Organizational skills
 I have high-quality organizational skills and a self-motivated drive to achieve excellent results.
 I am highly dedicated and productive, always striving to provide the best possible service.
 Ready to face new challenges, I use my skills for purposes beyond direct personal gain, investing time and energy to help others.